suzhenye/polykube/README.md

 2. `goapi` is a simple proof-of-concept service written in [Go](http://golang.org).
 3. `static` is [nginx](http://nginx.org) exposing some static html/js/css content.

-It currently can be deployed to, at least, Vagrant and Google Cloud.
+It currently can be deployed to, at least: a local Linux machine with docker, Vagrant and Google Cloud.

-## Planned Features
+## Features

+### "Supported"

+1. Deployment to "local", "vagrant", and "gce" (google cloud engine).
+2. An example of an ASP.NET 5 MVC 6 service running with Kestrel.

+### Planned

-1. Service Discovery
+1. Service Discovery (with SkyDNS as-provided-by or on-top-of Kubernetes)
-2. Sharding support (and addressing)
+2. Example of a sharded service
-3. Tested deployment to Azure (wasn't working in October)
+3. Deployment to Azure
-3. Tested deployment to GCE (works)

-## Assumptions

-The commands in this README assume that you have Kubernetes cloned in `~/Code/kubernetes` and this code cloned in `~/Code/polykube`.
+4. Unit testing for the aspnet5 mvc6 service (when the aspnet5 DI stuff settles)
+5. Switch to rocket as soon as Kubernetes grows support for it

+### Looking into...

+1. Kubernetes templates (would demonstrate how to do prod/int/dev/etc with kube)

 ## Quick start (example)